meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

     chicken, raw              1245 mg

 So 1.2 to 1.7 grams of leucine in 100 g of meat.
 So 250 g of meat is minimum at one meal, 300 g a better minimum to be on the safe side.

+Aside: This utilizes the mTOR pathway, accelerating aging, which we ought to counterbalance by fasting.
+Fast and feast.

 <a id="orgfdbb1f9"></a>